-Join Jon Peck for an in-depth discussion in this video Logging in using Secure Shell (SSH), part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Logging in using Secure Shell (SSH), part of Learning Linux for PHP Developers.

 When managing servers, it's important to be able to securely perform work without risking your credentials or data.
 One of the most common methods is to use a secure shell.
 SSH is an encrypted network protocol between two computers across a network.
 The encryption provides secure data communication to allow work from potentially unsecure or untrusted networks.
 Even if you're feeling safe at home or your office, there's a lot of steps across many networks between you and whatever server you're communicating with.